alanensastegui/subsights-marketing-site/lib/blog/content/welcome-to-subsights.md

 - Feature announcements with context on the problems they solve.
 - Best practices for weaving AI into existing workflows.
-- Reflections on ethics, data stewardship, and model evaluation.
 - Lessons learned shipping fast in a rapidly changing ecosystem.

 We'll also invite customers and partners to contribute guest pieces.
 The goal is to create a library of practical knowledge for anyone building or operating AI‑powered support.

 ## Stay in Touch

 We want this to be a conversation.
-Reach out on social, send us an email, or meet the team at one of our monthly office hours.
+Reach out on [social](https://www.linkedin.com/company/subsights/) or send us an [email](mailto:team@subsights.com).
 Let us know what you'd like to read about and how we can make Subsights more helpful for your customers.

 Thanks for stopping by—we're just getting started.